Cinnamon Pecan Sourdough Bread

 - You need to make sure your sourdough starter is bubbly and ready to go.
 If it has not been fed recently, take a few spoonfuls of sourdough starter from your fridge and give it that much flour and water and let it ferment for 6 – 8 hours.
 Here is more help for a bubbly sourdough starter.
 How to care for your sourdough starter

 Making the dough

-- After 30 minutes, gently knead the nuts and raisins to the dough and knead for about a minute adding a little flour if the dough feels too sticky.
+- After 30 minutes, gently knead the nuts and raisins into the dough and knead for about a minute.
+Add a little flour if the dough feels too sticky.
 Place the dough back in the bowl and cover with plastic wrap.
-Let it rise overnight for 8-10 hours (around 70 degrees F) or until the dough will have risen in the bowl and look puffier.
+Let it rise overnight for 8-10 hours (around 70 degrees F) or until the dough will have risen in the bowl and looks puffier.

 Making and Baking the Bread

 - Use your spatula and gently pull the dough from the bowl onto a lightly floured work surface and let it rest for 10-15 minutes.
 Line a 10-inch proofing bowl with a towel and dust generously with flour.